kimmobrunfeldt/progressbar.js/README.md

 ## Circle.set(percent)

-Set progress to a percent instantly without animation.
+Sets progress to a percent instantly without animation.
+Clears all transitions for path.

+## Circle.stop()

+Stops animation to its current position.

 <br>
 <br>